mpdf/mpdf.github.io/troubleshooting/image-errors.md

 Background-images will degrade silently ie. they do not show the <img alt="" src="/files/images/no_img2.gif" /> icon.

 Image files containing spaces may cause problems.
-Change the spaces to %20 using e.g. urlencode()
+Change the spaces to `%20` using e.g. `urlencode()`.